Learning to Play Two-Player Perfect-Information Games without Knowledge: Data Use in Game Learning

 \section{Data Use in Game Learning}

 In this section, we adapt and study tree learning (see Section~\ref{subsec:RW-Apprentissage-de-fonctions}) in the context of reinforcement learning and the use of non-linear adaptive evaluation functions.
-For this, we compare it to root learning and terminal learning in this context.
+For this purpose, we compare it to root learning and terminal learning.
 We start by adapting tree learning, root learning, and terminal learning.
+We also define in Section~\ref{alg:smooth-exp_replay} a variant of experience replay that we call stratified experience replay.
 Next, we describe the experiment protocol common to several sections of this article.
 Finally, we expose the comparison of tree learning with root learning and terminal learning.